Make the absolute most of 24 hours in Hanoi, Vietnam’s capital city! Read on for tips on how to plan your Hanoi

 5. Train Street

 There are actually several streets in Hanoi where daily trains pass through narrow residential blocks.
-This one is located just steps away from the Temple of Literature, and we chose to visit it because it was easier to get to than the train street that runs through Kham Thien/Le Duan and therefore less hectic and busy.
+This “Train Street” is located just steps away from the Temple of Literature, and we chose to visit it because it was easier to get to than the train street that runs through Kham Thien/Le Duan and therefore less hectic and busy.
 Be mindful that people live here and are trying to carry on with their every day lives, and no selfie is worth getting run over by a train.

 6. Hanoi Opera House